GeoscienceAustralia/digitalearthau/modules/README.md

 This will load `agdc-py3-env/21121221` and `agdc-py3/<version>` modules

-## Instance configuration module
+## Instance Module

+This module combines a Data Cube module with specific config (prod, test, dev...)

-This module sets up data cube runtime configuration by setting `DATACUBE_CONFIG_PATH` environment variable.
+It includes a config file, which it specifies by setting the `DATACUBE_CONFIG_PATH` environment variable.

-The module requires `agdc-py3` module of matching version
+The version number matches the datacube version.

-### Create all instances
+### Create All Instances

     cd modules/agdc-instances
     ./package-all-instances.sh 20161201 1.1.17